NaokiTOMITA1221/RINAMI_PROTEIN_SCIENCE/README.md

 ```
 cd RINAMI

-#Benchmarking on the Mega-scale test subdataset of the specified data split.
+# Benchmark on the Mega-scale test subdataset of the specified data split.
 python3 RINAMI_train_and_test.py [model param path] Mega_test [split num]

-#Benchmarking on the Maxwell dataset using the lowest performing models.
+# Benchmark on the Maxwell dataset using the lowest-performing models.
 python3 RINAMI_train_and_test.py Maxwell_test

-#Benchmarking on the Garcia dataset using the lowest performing models.
+# Benchmark on the Garcia dataset using the lowest-performing models.
 python3 RINAMI_train_and_test.py Garcia_test

-#Benchmarking on the Maxwell dataset using the newly trained model parameters.
+# Benchmark on the Maxwell dataset using the newly trained model parameters.
 python3 RINAMI_train_and_test.py Maxwell_test USER_TRAINED

-#Benchmarking on the Garcia dataset using the newly trained model parameters.
+# Benchmark on the Garcia dataset using the newly trained model parameters.
 python3 RINAMI_train_and_test.py Garcia_test USER_TRAINED
 ```
 ※ The argument [split num] in RINAMI_train_and_test.py should be set to 1, 2, or 3 to use split_1, split_2, or split_3, respectively.